 Whatever your plans are for when we are finished social distancing you need to make sure you and your student are reaching out.
 Check in on your elderly neighbors, family members, friends, or people who might need help getting groceries, etc. There are many ways for you to reach out without putting yourself and others in danger.
 Encourage your student to do the same.

-Hopefully, you found something here that will help you support your student and even yourself through this strange and unchartered territory we are living in nowadays.
+Hopefully, you found something here that will help you support your teen and even yourself through this strange and unchartered territory we are living in nowadays.
 I know that it can be lonely sometimes and of course “boring” but it is for the safety of everyone and I truly believe if we do it right, we can save lives and that is important.

 Please reach out to me if you have any questions or any other ways to support ourselves and our kiddos during this quarantine.
 You can comment below or email me at firstname.lastname@example.org.
 I would love to hear from you and how you and your student are holding up.